mmiltiadous/MSc-thesis-in-survival-analysis/README.md

 In this folder, the R markdown file which was used for the comparisons of ADMM-based survRRR, glmnet-based survRRR, and unpenalized survRRR algorithms is presented.
 The ADMM algorithm is presented in a chick of the markdown file while the glmnet-based algorithm is in pen_survRRR.R file and was taken from the study of Sluiskes et al. (2024).

 # References:
+1. Fiocco, M., Putter, H., & van Houwelingen, J. C. (2005).
+Reduced rank proportional hazards model for competing risks. *Biostatistics, 6*(3), 465–478. https://doi.org/10.1093/biostatistics/kxi022
-1. Sluiskes, M. H., Putter, H., Beekman, M., Goeman, J. J., & Rodríguez-Girondo, M. (2024).
+2. Sluiskes, M. H., Putter, H., Beekman, M., Goeman, J. J., & Rodríguez-Girondo, M. (2024).
 Penalized reduced rank regression for multi-outcome survival data supports a common metabolic risk score for age-related diseases. bioRxiv. https://doi.org/10.1101/2024.11.11.622920.